 Paavo Järvi held the position of Music Director of the Frankfurt Radio Symphony (hr-Sinfonieorchester) from 2006 to 2013 and assumed the position of Conductor Laureate at 2013.

 Originally from Estonia, Järvi is one of the most successful conductors on the international music scene and is a sought-after guest for many of the world's most renowned orchestras.
 He has been Artistic Director of Die Deutsche Kammerphilharmonie Bremen since 2004 and from 2010 to 2015 he has been Music Director of the Orchestre de Paris.
 In 2015 he took up the position of Chief Conductor of the NHK Symphony Orchestra in Tokyo.
-In addition he will be the Chief Conductor and Music Director of the Tonhalle-Orchester Zürich from the 2019/20 season.
+In addition he has been Chief Conductor and Music Director of the Tonhalle-Orchester Zürich since the 2019/20 season.

-Additional recordings include the Symphony No. 2 and selected symphonic movements by Mahler, Mozart's Piano Concertos K. 467 and K. 595 (with Lars Vogt), Hans Rott's Symphony No. 1, the Shostakovich Piano Concertos (with Alexander Toradze) and most recently Erkki Sven Tüür's Symphony No. 7 and Piano Concerto (with Laura Mikkola), a CD with pieces by Kagel, Furrer, Widmann and Ruzicka as well as Prokofiev's Cello Concerto and Shostakovich's Cello Concerto No. 1 (with Steven Isserlis) and Prokofiev's Violin Concerto (with Viktoria Mullova).
+Additional recordings include the Symphony No. 2 and selected symphonic movements by Mahler, Mozart's Piano Concertos K. 467 and K. 595 (with Lars Vogt), Hans Rott's Symphony No. 1, the Shostakovich Piano Concertos (with Alexander Toradze) and most recently Erkki Sven Tüür's Symphony No. 7 and Piano Concerto (with Laura Mikkola), a CD with pieces by Kagel, Furrer, Widmann and Ruzicka as well as Prokofiev's Cello Concerto and Shostakovich's Cello Concerto No. 1 (with Steven Isserlis) and Prokofiev's Violin Concerto (with Viktoria Mullova), Hindemith's Symphony »Mathis der Maler« and »Symphonic Metamorphosis« and a CD with Brahms'/Schönberg's Piano Quartet No. 1 and Bach's/Webern's »Ricercata«.
 Paavo Järvi and the Frankfurt Radio Symphony have also recorded all Nielsen's symphonies for CD and a complete Mahler cycle for DVD.